Survey on 3D face reconstruction from uncalibrated images: Deep Learning Methods

-In addition, \citet{YZhouCVPR2019} used a set of real 3D facial scans to train an autoencoder network, whose decoder is used in the image-to-mesh encoder-decoder network, and \citet{FWuCVPR2019} pretrained their network in a fully supervised manner using the 300W-LP dataset generated by \citet{XZhuCVPR2016}. \citet{SanyalCVPR2019} and \citet{PWangICIP2019} also trained their network in a self-supervised manner, but instead of by rendering a synthetic image, they projected only the landmarks position onto the image plane.
+In addition, \citet{YZhouCVPR2019} used a set of real 3D facial scans to train an autoencoder network, whose decoder is used in the image-to-mesh encoder-decoder network, and \citet{FWuCVPR2019} pre-trained their network in a fully supervised manner using the 300W-LP dataset generated by \citet{XZhuCVPR2016}. \citet{SanyalCVPR2019} and \citet{PWangICIP2019} also trained their network in a self-supervised manner, but instead of rendering a synthetic image, they projected only the landmarks position onto the image plane.

-\citet{FLiuICCV2019} and \citet{XTuToM2020} also trained their networks in a self-supervised manner, but they did not add a rendering layer. \citet{FLiuICCV2019} trained a 3D-to-3D autoencoder network to use the decoder in the 3D face reconstruction process, similarly to \citep{YZhouCVPR2019}.
-Like \citep{YZhouCVPR2019}, they used 3D facial scans to train the autoencoder in a self-supervised manner (without having dense correspondence between the input 3D scan and the output reconstruction), but included synthetic 3D faces generated using a 3DMM to also train it in a supervised manner (having dense correspondence).
+\citet{FLiuICCV2019} and \citet{XTuToM2020} used self-supervised training without a endering layer. \citet{FLiuICCV2019} trained a 3D-to-3D autoencoder network to use the decoder in the 3D face reconstruction process, similarly to \citep{YZhouCVPR2019}, but they also included synthetic 3D faces generated using a 3DMM to also train it in a supervised manner (having dense correspondence).
 On the other hand, \citet{XTuToM2020} combined images with ground truth 3DMM and pose parameters, with images without supervision.
 In this way, the network estimates parameters for the images without ground truth from the conditional distribution learnt from the images with ground truth.